Lawrence: Now we agree, don't we, that the Bible contains the word of God, even

 Consider the first four of the ten commandments, and you will see that they are included in the first new commandment.
 What it really means is that you must love God with your entire being.
 If you do that, you certainly will have no other gods, you won't worship graven images, you won't take the Lord's name in vain, and you will honor him by keeping the Sabbath holy.

-Yes.
-The mystery is how God expects this to be accomplished when he has chosen, as his instruments for achieving it, human beings who, as we said before, have a built-in characteristic that is just the opposite, self-centeredness.
+L.: Yes.
+The mystery is how God expects this to be accomplished when he has chosen, as his instruments for achieving it, human beings who, as we said before, have a built-in characteristic that is just the opposite: self-centeredness.

-Yes.
-Since evolution is the machinery by which God created human beings in the first place, doesn't it stand to reason that the machinery which he set in motion at the beginning would have his goal as its goal at the end?
+L.: Yes.
+Since evolution is the machinery by which God created human beings in the first place, it stands to reason that the machinery which he set in motion at the beginning would have his goal as its goal at the end.

 Back to top.